Should You Pop A Cold Sore Blister?

 Worse yet, popping your cold sore blisters increases the likelihood of spreading the virus to others or even spreading herpes to other parts of your body.

 Are You Popping a Herpes Blister or Something Else?

 Not all blisters are created equally!
 If you’re itching to pop a blister that’s driving you crazy, make sure you know what type of blister it is.
 Pimples, canker sores, and ingrown hairs all cause blisters unrelated to the herpes virus.

 Pimples develop when the oil glands on your face become clogged and infected.
 Most of us are familiar with pimples as the swollen, red lesions filled with pus that develop on the face.

 Pimples don’t weep or crust like herpes blisters.
 They also don’t cluster together like cold sores either.
-Though pimples are painful to the touch, you can differentiate them from cold sores because they don’t itch, burn, or tingle.
+Though pimples are painful to the touch, you can differentiate them from cold sores because they are unlikely to itch, burn, or tingle.

 Canker sores, or aphthous ulcers, are shallow white lesions with inflamed pink borders that occur inside the lips and mouth.
 The sores are typically 1-4 mm in size, but complex sores can be larger than 5 mm.

 Though they are often confused with cold sores (HSV-1), canker sores are not contagious.
 Raw canker sores make it challenging to eat, sleep, and speak; even with traditional therapies, they often take 2-3 weeks to heal.